 I am in school at STREAM, a school that teaches scar tissue remediation and management, spearheaded by the incredible Ellen Heed (who lives and works in Los Angeles and around the world).
 I will complete this program in October, 2021, having started in October 2020.
 I have been offering specifically cesarean related work on and off since 2015, and took a wonderful cesarean scar class with midwife and sexological bodyworker, Pati Garcia, in 2020, after realizing early in 2020 that scar work is my passion.
 I am grateful to have these skilled mentors as I deepen my abilities through continued study.
 STREAM is the most comprehensive professional training I have ever taken.
 If you’d like to learn more about the curriculum, visit www.EllenHeed.com, or feel free to ask!
 While I am in my studies, I will be adding new techniques, and offering deeper education as the program goes on.
 Please reach out regarding your specific scar tissue situation, and I will let you know if I am ready to support you.
 While I am in the program, I will be using a donation-model for payment.
 If you feel comfortable donating to support the cost of my education, I would be most grateful.
 I want this work to be accessible to all who need it, and be able to bring this important work to our city.

-To schedule a session with me, please email me at firstname.lastname@example.org.
+To schedule an intro session with me, please email me at firstname.lastname@example.org.